Murder of Bobbie Jo Stinnett: Execution

-Nevertheless, Montgomery was scheduled for execution on December 8, 2020, by lethal injection at the U.S. Penitentiary in Terre Haute, Indiana, but this was delayed following her attorneys contracting COVID-19.
+Montgomery was scheduled for execution on December 8, 2020, by lethal injection at the U.S. Penitentiary in Terre Haute, Indiana, but this was delayed following her attorneys contracting COVID-19.
 On December 23, 2020, Montgomery was given a new execution date of January 12, 2021.
-U.S. District Court Judge Randolph Moss found that "the director's order setting a new execution date while the Court's stay was in effect was 'not in accordance with law'", prohibiting the rescheduling of the execution before January 1, 2022.
+U.S. District Court Judge Randolph Moss found that "the director's order setting a new execution date while the Court's stay was in effect was 'not in accordance with law'", prohibiting the rescheduling of the execution before January 1, 2021.

 On January 1, a three-judge panel on the U.S. Court of Appeals for the District of Columbia Circuit vacated Moss's ruling, effectively reinstating her execution date of January 12.
 On that date, U.S. District Judge Patrick Hanlon granted a stay of her execution on the grounds that her mental competence must first be tested as it could be argued she did not understand the grounds for her execution, per the Eighth Amendment to the U.S. Constitution.
 The stay was then vacated by the Supreme Court via a 6–3 vote.
 The execution was ordered to be carried out immediately.
-She arrived in Terre Haute's death row on January 12.
+She arrived in the execution holding area in United States Penitentiary, Terre Haute, in Terre Haute, Indiana, on January 12.

-Montgomery was eventually executed by lethal injection on January 13, 2021, at the United States Penitentiary in Terre Haute, Indiana.
+Montgomery was executed by lethal injection on January 13, 2021, at USP Terre Haute.
 When asked if she had any last words, she replied: "No." She was pronounced dead at 1:31 a.m.
 EST.

-Montgomery became the first female federal prisoner executed in 67 years, the first woman executed in the United States since Kelly Gissendaner in 2015, and the first person executed in the United States in 2021.
-Only three other women have been executed by the U.S. federal government: Mary Surratt, by hanging in 1865; Ethel Rosenberg by electric chair in 1953; and Bonnie Heady by gas chamber, also in 1953.
-Montgomery's execution was followed a day later by Corey Johnson, and three days later by Dustin Higgs.
-All three were carried out by the United States federal government, each being controversial for a variety of reasons.
+Montgomery is the first female federal prisoner executed in 67 years, the 17th woman executed in the United States since 1976, the first woman executed in the United States since Kelly Gissendaner in 2015, and the first person executed in the United States in 2021.
+Only three other women have been executed by the U.S. federal government: Mary Surratt, a conspirator in the assassination of President Lincoln by hanging in 1865; Soviet spy Ethel Rosenberg by electric chair in 1953; and kidnapper Bonnie Heady by gas chamber, also in 1953.

-In her final days, Montgomery had kept a calendar marked with Joe Biden's inauguration date.
+In her final days, Montgomery had kept a calendar marked with Joe Biden's inauguration date: January 20, 2021.
 Joe Biden had promised to enact a moratorium on capital punishment at the federal level.
-True to his promise, Biden enacted the moratorium on July 1, 2021.
+Biden enacted the moratorium on July 1, 2021, after Montgomery's execution.

-In 2023, one of Montgomery's attorneys admitted that Montgomery's legal team had briefly considered taking her off the medications she was on to stabilize her mental health.
+In 2023, one of Montgomery's attorneys admitted Montgomery's legal team had briefly considered taking her off the medications she was on to stabilize her mental health.
 The intent was for Montgomery to "go absolutely psychotic" in her team's attempt to postpone her execution by "proving mental fragility exacerbated by sexual abuse in childhood."
 The attorney stated, "Ultimately, we weren't going to do that to her."